Fiancé of Katelyn Markham arrested for her murder, prosecutor says

 FAIRFIELD, Ohio (WXIX) - The fiancé of Katelyn Markham has been arrested on two counts of murder in connection with her death, according to Butler County Prosecutor Mike Gmoser.

-John Carter, who was Markham’s fiancé, was taken into custody Wednesday, the prosecutor confirmed to FOX19 NOW.
+John Carter, who was Markham’s fiancé when she disappeared in 2011, was taken into custody Wednesday, the prosecutor confirmed to FOX19 NOW.

+Katelyn was last seen at her Fairfield apartment on Aug.
+13, 2011, police said at the time.
+Her remains were discovered at a dump site in Cedar Grove, Indiana, in April 2013.

+It has been more than a decade since Dave Markham last saw his daughter.

+After learning of Carter’s arrest Wednesday, he said it comes as no surprise.

+“It’s not a surprise.
+I mean, I did suspect him all along,” Dave said Wednesday.
+“I think a lot of people, if not a vast majority of people, suspected him.
+Statistically, it’s the spouse or the boyfriend, or you know, I mean, 95% of cases like this, it’s their spouse or boyfriend or fiancé.
+So, if you’re looking at it, it should’ve happened.”

-Carter was allegedly the last person to see Markham alive and called 911 to report her disappearance.
+Carter was allegedly the last person to see Katelyn alive and called 911 to report her disappearance.
+Listen to the call in the video below.

-“I know you’re not supposed to report a missing person before 24 hours, but my fiancee is missing and I can’t find her anywhere,” he said in the call.
+“I know you’re not supposed to report a missing person before 24 hours, but my fiancé is missing, and I can’t find her anywhere,” he said in the call made more than a decade ago.

 He went on to say in the 2011 call to 911 they had been discussing a possible move to Colorado.

-“We were planning on going in October and then we pushed back the date to November,” he said in the call.
+“We were planning on going in October, and then we pushed back the date to November,” he told the 911 operator.
 “We could have pushed the date back a year and it would not have mattered.
 I didn’t want to make her do anything she didn’t want to do, and she did not feel like she was being forced into anything.”

 When asked what he meant by “forced,” Carter said, “just going to Colorado, the marriage, the whole thing.
 It was entirely up to her.”